 - 1. Maintain clear, accurate, and appropriate records of clinical encounters. - 2.
 Present clinical encounters/patient presentations effectively including differential diagnoses, management plans and disposition. - 3.
 Communicate in a language easily understood by patients and family members. - 4.
 Communicate in a culturally competent and sensitive manner. - 5.
-Participate in obtaining informed consent.
+Explain the importance of informed consent and be able to list and explain the components of informed consent for a surgical procedure (explanation of the proposed treatment/procedure, benefits, risks, expected outcomes, alternative treatments, consequences of no treatment, answering of questions, documentation). - 6.
+Explain the importance of informed consent and be able to list and explain the components of informed consent for administration of blood products.

-- 1. Collaborate with members of the health care team to provide safe, comprehensive care for patients. - 2.
-Recognize and respect the diversity of roles of all members of the interdisciplinary team and their respective expertise.
+- 1. Collaborate effectively with patients, families/caregivers, and healthcare team members to provide safe, comprehensive care for patients. - 2.
+Describe and respect the diversity of roles of all members of the interdisciplinary team and their respective expertise.